carlosjhr64/neuronet/README.md

 	sustaining and associated with earth, dark, and cold.

 Initially FeedForward sets the weights of all connections to zero.
-That is, there is no association made from input to ouput.
+That is, there is no association made from input to output.
 Changes in the inputs have no effect on the output.
 Training begins the process that sets the weights to associate the two.
 But you can also manually set the initial weights.
-One useful way to initially set the weigths is to have one layer mirror another.
+One useful way to initially set the weights is to have one layer mirror another.
 The [Yin](http://rubydoc.info/gems/neuronet/Neuronet/Yin) bless makes yin mirror the input.
 The length of yin must be at least that of in.
 The pairing starts with in.first and yin.first on up.